rstinejr/CSharpWebSocks/README.md

 techniques and info:

 * Workable directory layout for unit test and projects
+* Post an HTTP request from a console app, and get the response.
 * Read the body of a POST with StreamReader.

 # Development Environment